Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

 Google Cloud SQL is a fully-managed database service that makes it easy to set-up, maintain, manage and administer your relational MySQL and PostgreSQL databases in the cloud.

 ## Create a Cloud SQL instance
-Cloud SQL -> choose type of db (MySQL, Postgre, SQL server),
+Cloud SQL -> choose type of db (MySQL, Postgre, SQL server).
+We choose MySQL.
+We go with basic configuration and keep advance
 ## Create tables, view data
 ## Data sourcing and load in to C SQL
 ## View the data